British Columbia Highway 9

 Highway 9, the Agassiz-Rosedale Highway, is a north-south route in the eastern part of the Fraser Valley.
-It acts as the last connection between the Trans Canada Highway (Highway 1) and the Lougheed Highway (Highway 7) eastbound before Hope, and is the main access to the resort village of Harrison Hot Springs.
-The highway first opened in 1953, originally going between Yale Road in Rosedale and Highway 7, with a ferry across the Fraser River.
+It acts as the last connection between the Trans Canada Highway (Highway 1) and the Lougheed Highway (Highway 7) eastbound before Hope, and is the main access to the resort village of Harrison Hot Springs and the town of Agassiz The highway first opened in 1953, originally going between Yale Road in Rosedale and Highway 7, with a ferry across the Fraser River.
 A bridge for Highway 9 across the Fraser opened in 1956.
 When the section of Highway 1 east of Chilliwack opened in 1961, Highway 9 was extended south to a junction with the new Highway 1 alignment, which replaced Yale Road as the main route between Chilliwack and Hope.

 Route details

 Highway 9 is 16 km long.
 In the south, the Highway starts at an interchange on Highway 1 between Rosedale and the Bridal Falls area.
 Highway 9 travels north for 2.8 km to its 1.9 km bridge over the Fraser River.
 After crossing the Fraser, Highway 9 travels north for 2.5 km to the centre of Agassiz.
 On the north side of Agassiz, Highway 9 meets Highway 7, and the two highways share a common alignment for 1.6 km.
 Highway 9 then travels 6.4 km north to terminate at Harrison Hot Springs.